CPUjoker303/netlify2.0/content/posts/best-dac-amp-under-100-december-2020.md

 <li>USB Power Design.</li>
 {{</cons>}}{{<button>}}https://www.amazon.com/gp/product/B07KLRDVGX/ref=as_li_tl?ie=UTF8&tag=technikaya-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B07KLRDVGX&linkId=ff11fc2e8b9fd1db71f3f24ba1c1ecee{{</button>}}

-### HIDIZS Portable Amplifier
+### Hidizs Portable Amplifier

 ![HIDIZS Portable Amplifier](/uploads/hidizs-portable-amplifier-review.jpg "HIDIZS Portable Amplifier")

 Next HIDIZS DAC review and this as compare other DAC designs this one have very unique and straightforward S2 Black color and design.
 Inside the HIDIZS DAC, the company has installed the build-in chip, which is very highly resolute and will give you the best ever performance and enhanced sound quality.

 The DAC has very Ultra-low-power dissipation and will provide you HI-RES DAC performance, which will increase your mobile sound three times more.
 This DAC device is very portable, and you can carry it easily in the Storage Box, which comes with it.

-The DAC size is only 4.33 inches, and you can connect with many compatible devices like laptops, Google Chrome book, personal computers, android and IOS smartphones, etc.
+The DAC size is only 4.33 inches, and you can connect with many compatible devices like laptops, Google Chrome book, personal computers, android and IOS smartphones, etc. The DAC has one single micro USB Type-C digital interface and has the PCM of different rates.
+Overall this HIDIZS amplifier is the best Dac amp under $100.

 #### Specifications